swimjones/jekyll-now/_posts/2018-5-07-Dangerous-Ideas.md

 Life is a game of evening the odds.

-For most of us, from our youth we are conditioned with ideas and feedback loops that stifle creativity, snuff out ambition, and make us fear the unknown.
-Without proper <a href="https://nalukai.org/">intervention</a>, we are conditioned to obey rules, disregard common sense, and <a href="https://www.forbes.com/sites/steveodland/2012/03/24/college-costs-are-soaring/#6e638e3d1f86">indulge on overpriced credentials</a> to avoid falling through the widening cracks in our society.
+From our youth most of us are conditioned with ideas and feedback loops that stifle creativity, snuff out ambition, and make us fear the unknown.
+Without proper <a href="https://nalukai.org/">intervention</a>, we are conditioned to jump through hoops, disregard common sense, and <a href="https://www.forbes.com/sites/steveodland/2012/03/24/college-costs-are-soaring/#6e638e3d1f86">indulge on overpriced credentials</a> to avoid falling through the widening cracks in our society.

-But I don't accept those terms, so I keep four central ideas in mind:
+But I don't accept those terms, and you don't have to either, so I keep four central ideas in mind:

 ## Everything is conditional.